rafaelr3/pi.github.io/_posts/2021-09-15-thinking-that-is-reactionary-always-comes-at-a-cost.md

+---
+layout: post
+title: reflection on thinking that is reactionary
+date: 2021-09-15
+description: thinking that is reactionary
+categories: thinking reactionary
+related_posts: true
+---

 > Thinking that is reactionary always comes at a cost.
 It starts with an act of rejection, yet more often than not it remains committed to the logical framework that it apparently rejects.
 ~ Sepper, _Understanding Imagination_, 3.